HangfireIO/Cronos/README.md

 ## Usage

 We've tried to do our best to make Cronos API as simple and predictable in corner cases as possible.
+So you can only use `DateTime` with `DateTimeKind.Utc` specified (for example, `DateTime.UtcNow`), or `DateTimeOffset` classes to calculate next occurrences.
+You **can not use** local `DateTime` objects (such as `DateTime.Now`), because this may lead to ambiguity during DST transitions, and an exception will be thrown if you attempt to use them.

 To calculate the next occurrence, you need to create an instance of the `CronExpression` class, and call its `GetNextOccurrence` method.
-To learn about Cron format, please see the next section.
+To learn about Cron format, please refer to the next section.

 ```csharp
 using Cronos;